jtackesiii/simple-essay/README.md

 # simple-essay

+Personal Notes:
+ - If book, then change 'article' to 'book' in template.tex.
+In that case, all of the '#' Headings will register as chapters and restart footnote numbering.
+ - Troubleshoot pandoc reference.docx overwrite

 ![Screenshot of title of pdf](https://i.imgur.com/2KtAfeq.png)

 This repository provides a bare minimum of files to generate a tidy academic